enricllagostera/UToolbox/README.md

 ## Implementation notes

 1. Empty objects will always be represented by `null` when possible.
 Check for it in case of errors.
+1. Errors will be logged using Unity's `Debug.LogError` or `Debug.LogWarning` in case it should not be too noisy, as in search methods.